matjpacker/micro.blog-marfa-custom-css/README.md

 # micro.blog-css

-The custom CSS that I use on my micro.blog hosted blog.
-This CSS works with the Marfa theme.
+This CSS is for use with the Marfa theme, it is a dark grey theme with pink highlights for hyperlinks.
+This is a work in progress, there are no guarantees that it will work 100%.